kcdchennai/kcdchennai/2023/Community Partner Prospectus.md

 - Get to promote your community during KCD Chennai 2023 event.
   - Your community logo on the event website
   - Community partner announcement from KCD Chennai social media handles (Twitter & LinkedIn)
+  - If you succeed is selling at least 25 tickets,
-  - One pull-up standee of your community in the venue (cost to be borne by community partner).
+    - we'll let you place 1 pull-up standee (5 x 2 ft) of your community in the venue (cost to be borne by community partner).
-  - In case you help in securing at least 1 sponsor for KCD Chennai 2023,
+  - If you succeed in securing at least 1 sponsor for KCD Chennai 2023,
-    - we'll allot a basic booth (3 x 3 m) for your community in the venue at our own cost.
+    - we'll allot 1 basic booth (3 x 3 m) for your community in the venue at our own cost.
 The cost of setting up the booth with banners, signage, LED screens etc. to be borne by community partner.
     - we'll allow you to present your community to the attendees in a brief 5 minute talk (1 slide only)